 Also, I really like Thai food.
 And there are some Thai restaurants in Medellín.
 But I haven’t yet found a Thai restaurant in Medellín that I consider good.
 So, we don’t plan to cover any of the Chinese or Thai restaurants in Medellín unless we discover one that is good.

-District 1 has some good Vietnamese food and it has been discovered by many foreigners who like Asian food due to being located in El Poblado.
+District 1 had some good Vietnamese food and it was discovered by many foreigners who like Asian food due to being located in El Poblado.
+However, this restaurant closed in late 2020, likely a result of the coronavirus pandemic.

 Readers, what is your favorite Asian restaurant in Medellín?